Legrandin/pycryptodome/Doc/src/cipher/arc4.rst

 Due to the weak key scheduling algorithm of RC2, the combination must be carried out with a complex function (e.g. a cryptographic hash) and not by simply concatenating key and nonce.

-**If you need a stream cipher, use Salsa20, not ARC4.
-This module is only provided for legacy purposes.**

 As an example, encryption can be done as follows::